-During the mission's visit, the French proposed a military agreement, 81 but Kat rejected this.
-However, on 21 September, the day of the mission's departure from Saigon, at the request of Major Gen. Alessandri (Commander of France's Ground Forces in the Far East), Kat signed a "Memorandum for Negotiations" which laid out in writing procedures for conducting future negotiations.
-The memorandum enumerated matters that in principle both sides agreed should be examined in order to reach a military agreement between Thailand and France in the future.
-These matters included the expeditious exchange of information on the smuggling of weapons and provisions reported by the border guards and military liaison officers on both sides, coordination in supervising the border to prevent insurgents from making cross-border escapes, the Thai authorities interdicting all smuggled supplies and intercepting their shipment, and the Thai Navy informing their French counterparts about the movement of ships smuggling supplies.
-82
+During the mission's visit, the French proposed a military agreement, 82 but Katsongkhram rejected this.
+However, on 21 September, the day of the mission's departure from Saigon, at the request of Major Gen. Alessandri (the commander of France's Ground Forces in the Far East), Katsongkhram signed a "Memorandum for Negotiations" which laid out in writing procedures for conducting future negotiations.
+The memorandum enumerated matters that in principle both sides agreed should be examined in order to get a military agreement between Thailand and France in the future.
+These matters